USA Gymnastics: Sex abuse scandal

+In 2018, Nassar pleaded guilty to sexually abusing more than 300 girls and women.
+After his sentencing, the United States Olympic & Paralympic Committee (USOPC) threatened to decertify USA Gymnastics unless the entire board resigned.
+USA Gymnastics complied and all 21 board members resigned on January 26.
 On November 5, 2018, the USOPC announced that it was starting the process to decertify USAG as the national governing body for gymnastics in the United States.
 One month later, USA Gymnastics filed for bankruptcy.